mahiprime2001/Login-signup-page-ajax-scss-json-mysql/README.md

 * Now let's install Sass for our project:

 *Run this command:
- npm install node-sass in our current directory.
+ "npm install node-sass" in our current directory.

 This will create package.json and package-lock.json files for your project with default config.